OpenVidu/openvidu.io-docs/docs/developing/index.md

 sudo npm link

 # You can link this local dependency to any project that has openvidu-browser as
-# dependency in its package.json, by calling "sudo npm link openvidu-browser"
+# dependency in its package.json, by calling "npm link openvidu-browser"
 ```

 **4)** To obtain static JavaScript files